tmoreton/trckfi/_posts/financial-success-in-your-20s-guide.md

 ---
 title: "Financial Success in Your 20s: Building a Strong Foundation"
-excerpt: "Are you in your 20s and wondering how to navigate the complex world of personal finance?
+description: "Are you in your 20s and wondering how to navigate the complex world of personal finance?
 Look no further!
 This comprehensive guide is tailored to help you build a strong financial foundation, from setting clear goals to understanding the power of compound interest.
 Don't miss out on the key steps to financial success in your 20s."
 coverImage: "/assets/blog/genz-financial-success-20s.png"
 date: "9.19.2023"
 category: "Personal Finance, Financial Management, Financial Goals, Debt Management, Financial Education"